cocos/cocos-docs/en/editor/publish/debug-jsb.md

   ![v8-android-debug](debug-jsb/v8-android-debug.png)

+>It is recommended to check the "Debug" and "Source Maps" options when buiding.
+This ensures that the corresponding JavaScript code is displayed in an expanded format.

 ## Debugging on Windows / Mac

 The steps for debugging a game on the Windows / Mac platform are similar to the Android / iOS, just compile the project and run it in the IDE.